-Hi, I am Anita… I’m a Christian, author, blogger, and single Stay-at-Home Mom to two.
+Hi, I am Anita… I’m a Christian, author, blogger, and Stay-at-Home Mom to two.

-I come from a very long line of entrepreneurs and self-made millionaires.
-As a result, I have been taught the ‘Do’s and Don’ts’ of finances which I strive to implement into my everyday life.
+I come from a long line of entrepreneurs and successful money-managers.
+As a result, I have been taught the ‘Do’s and Don’ts’ of finances.
+I worked as the manager to a financial company and studied, read, and implemented many financial principles.

 Although my own little family is far from being super wealthy, we do live what we feel is a truly rich life.
 By being smart with our income we can travel a lot (on the cheap), do fun things, help others who are in true need, and have the material goods that make life comfortable.
 Living like we do has allowed us to enjoy the richness that life has to offer… all without breaking the bank or going into debt (besides my mortgage).